 If your cat, like many of the domestic felines living in New Zealand, is free to roam, then the chances are the answer is no. Cats are busiest during the nighttime after all!

-But what if you could know where your cat was all the time – safe from traffic and predators, happy and healthy in the comfort of your own property?
+But what if you could know where your cat was all the time – safe from traffic and predators, happy and healthy in the comfort of your own home?

-With a large portion of the population now living in cities and densely populated urban environments, preventing your cat from roaming from your property is an increasingly common practice for pet owners concerned about their furry friend running into trouble out in the big wide world.
-It is also a surprisingly controversial topic!
+With a large portion of the population now living in cities and densely populated urban environments, keeping your cat at home and preventing them from roaming from your property is an increasingly common practice for pet owners concerned about their furry friend running into trouble out in the big wide world.

-Known by experts as ‘cat containment’, the practice of keeping your cat within the boundaries of your property is a very effective way of minimising their chances of coming into harm's way.
-Just as dogs are required to be kept inside or within a fenced area, so too can cats be restricted from straying from your property.
+Keeping your cat at home is a very effective way of minimising their chances of coming into harm's way.
+Just as dogs are required to be kept inside or within a fenced area, so too can cats be kept at home.

-Another reason you might choose to keep your cat indoors is to prevent them from causing harm to other animals and, in particular, native wildlife.
-If you live in an area with nearby native bush, keeping your cat inside is a foolproof way to ensure they do not pose a threat to New Zealand’s sensitive biodiversity.
+Another reason you might choose to keep your cat at home is to prevent them from causing harm to other animals, in particular, native wildlife.
+Keeping your cat at home is a foolproof way to ensure they do not pose a threat to New Zealand’s sensitive biodiversity.

-Every cat is different, and some will adjust to a contained lifestyle more easily than others.
-For many people who successfully contain their cats, the key is starting early.
-Most kittens will adapt well to life inside if they are kept at home from an early age.
-If your cat currently roams, the best way to help them settle into a contained lifestyle is to introduce it gradually.
+Every cat is different, and some will adjust to a 'stay at home' lifestyle more easily than others.
+For many people who successfully keep their cats at home, the key is starting early.
+Most kittens will adapt well to life at home if started at an early age.
+If your cat currently roams, the best way to help them settle into an at-home lifestyle is to introduce it gradually.

-You can do this by initially keeping them inside only at night, then slowly increasing the time that they are contained during the day.
+You can do this by initially keeping them at home at night, then slowly increasing the time that they are kept at home during the day.
 If your cat has everything it needs, and becomes used to this routine, then you might be surprised how well they settle into a ‘stay at home’ lifestyle.

-For a healthy and happy contained cat, they need to feel your home is their home too - and it is important to fill their environment with opportunities to meet their physical and behavioural needs.
+For a healthy and happy 'stay at home' cat, they need to feel your home is their home too - and it is important to fill their environment with opportunities to meet their physical, health, and behavioural needs.

-First and foremost, as you likely already do, you will need to supply the basics: food, water, litter trays, resting and hiding places, as well as places to scratch and mark.
+First and foremost, as you likely already do, you will need to supply the basic resources: food, water, litter trays, resting and hiding places, as well as places to scratch and mark by rubbing their face.
 Offer more than one choice for each resource - one cat will need at least two litter trays, two feed stations, two water bowls, three different types of scratching surfaces and three resting and hiding places in different locations.
 For every additional cat you have, you will need to provide additional resources.

-Perhaps the most important thing to consider when containing your cat is how you will ensure that they get all the play, exercise and fun they need.
-While cats often seem content to nap and lounge for much of the day, all felines need enrichment to ensure they live full, active lives – and indoor cats especially require plenty of interesting sights, smells, tastes and experiences in their environments to maintain their physical and mental health.
+Perhaps the most important thing to consider when keeping your cat at home is how you will ensure that they get all the play, exercise and fun they need.
+While cats often seem content to nap and lounge for much of the day, all felines need enrichment to ensure they live full, active lives – and cats kept at home especially require plenty of interesting sights, smells, tastes and experiences in their environments to maintain their physical and mental health.

 Play time is another important thing to do with your cat.
 Not only is it fun for them, it’s also a great way for them to experience visual sensory enrichment and with so many different kinds of cat toys available, you have plenty of options to keep your cat active.
 Wand toys, stuffed mice, balls to chase or feathers are popular choices for many cats.